 International Selection Committee

 David Buob, born 1972 in Calw, Schwarzwald, commenced architecture studies in Kassel after finishing school, before deciding after three semester to transfer to training as a stone sculptor.
 In 1998, he moved to Dresden to attend sculpture studies at the Dresden Academy of Fine Arts (HfBK), which he completed with a diploma and master student certificate in the media class under Lutz Dammbeck.
 After several scholarship stays in New York, Columbus, Ohio, and Helsinki, he decided in 2008 to devote his artistic efforts to short film, creating films such as DAS HAUS, UTÖ and ME BY YOU, which were screened at numerous international festivals, as well as at Filmfest Dresden.
 In 2012, David Buob was a jury member at the Kurzsüchtig/Addicted to Shorts festival in Leipzig, and in the selection committees for the animation film festivals in Hiroshima und Varna in 2016.
-David Buob joins the FILMFEST DRESDEN viewing and selection committee for the first time in 2018.
+David Buob joined the FILMFEST DRESDEN viewing and selection committee in 2018.

 born 1983 in Dresden.
 She had her first contact with short films at a small local television station as a teenager.
 However, she had been to the cinema very rarely up to then.
 It was only when she moved to Great Britain after completing secondary school, that a campus cinema in sleepy little Warwick became a refuge for her.
 Six years later, with numerous film pearls and her film studies behind her, Anne Gaschütz returned to her homeland and experienced all of the stages in film production at the Dresden-based production company filoufilm.
 Since then she has worked as a production assistant and production manager on numerous film projects.
 Anne Gaschütz has been a member of the selection committee since 2013 and is currently responsible for the festival coordination and the forum Visegrád in Short(s).